youtube/cobalt/cobalt/site/docs/reference/starboard/modules/system.md

 ### SbSystemGetExtension ###

 Returns pointer to a constant global struct implementing the extension named `name`, if it is implemented.
 Otherwise return NULL.
+The `name` string must not be NULL.

 Extensions are used to implement behavior which is specific to the combination of application & platform.
 An extension relies on a header file in the